virattricker99/Number-info-by-Virat-/README.md

+# VIRAT KING DEVELOPER ..
-# VIRAT FYTER — Number Validation Website
+— Number Validation Website

 This project turns the supplied single-file Flask application into a structured website with a separate **HTML/CSS/JavaScript frontend**, a Python API, a database audit model, and Render deployment configuration.
 The original terminal-style frontend direction is preserved, while the backend uses a proper international-number parser instead of manual prefix concatenation.